 How much does a root canal treatment cost with insurance?

 According to the National Association of Dental Plans, only about 64% of all Americans have dental insurance.
-If you’re one of them, you might be wondering, “how much does a root canal treatment cost with insurance?”
+If you’re one of them, you might be wondering, “how much does a root canal treatment price with insurance?”
 The specific amount you’ll have to pay depends on the dental clinic, the procedure details, and your dental insurance plan.

 However, broadly speaking, dental insurances only cover routine dental procedures entirely.
-Most dental insurance plans only cover about 50% of the root canal cost.
+Most dental insurance plans only cover about 50% of the root canal price.
 Some of them also have a waiting period that necessitates that you carry the dental insurance for a specific period before availing of the benefits.
 You can get some of the more expensive procedures if you wait a long period after getting the insurance — however, you shouldn’t actually wait that long because you risk losing your entire tooth.

 The average cost for a root canal in Houston, TX, is approximately the same as the national average — $1,000.
 As mentioned earlier, the cost of root canals for back teeth will be higher than the front teeth.

-The overall cost of the root canal procedure also depends on the restoration work after the root canal.
+The overall price of the root canal procedure also depends on the restoration work after the root canal.
 After the root canal, your teeth will be in a weakened state, necessitating dental restoration to protect them from further damage.
 As such, dental crowns are necessary to protect your weakened tooth.

 Where can I find a dental office for endodontic treatments?